You won’t be clobbered by grace

 But you practice anyway.

-Instead of waiting for grace to rush in through some unseen threshold and clobber you, you engage in building doorways for grace to enter into your life and meet you.
+Instead of only waiting for grace to rush in through some unseen threshold and clobber you, you can also engage in building doorways for grace to enter into your life and meet you.

 And the thing is, once you fill your world with doorways that are open to grace, it does.
 Grace meets you.